 The government had re-enacted the emergency 1939 Distribution Law, under which fines of up to around 250.000 euros and a maximum of six years in prison could be issued to anyone who broke the driving ban.
 However, in 1973, perpetrators were only fined around 200 euros.

 The government's 1973 driving ban was largely welcomed by the Dutch population, who had grown tired of the vast levels of congestion and the noise and pollution that came with it.
 Residents of Amsterdam enjoyed quieter Sundays while the ban was in force and it was not uncommon for people to enjoy picnics on the motorways, as well as using bikes or horses to go about their daily business.

-Some people were not so lucky.
+Others were not so lucky.
 A cabaret group leader was allowed to drive his car to transport his equipment to a nearby town for a show; however, the rest of his group were made to travel by public transport.
-Similarly, a French couple who hired a car in Amsterdam were told they had to either walk or use public transport, as only cars with foreign plates were permitted to drive.
+Similarly, a French couple who hired a car were told they had to either walk or use public transport, as only cars with foreign plates were permitted to drive.

 Living through history

 Did you ever experience Amsterdam's Sunday driving ban?
 Maybe you have some stories to tell us!
 Whether it was a picnic on the motorway or taking your horse out on Sundays instead of the car, tell us all your stories in the comments below.